BIO

 His work also includes albums released in improvised duos: Flint (Fundacja Ensemblage) with french bassist Joëlle Léandre, or L’ivresse Transfigurée (Ośrodek Rozdroża) with electroacoustic musician Jérôme Noetinger.

-He is a laureate of several scholarships, including prestigious “Young Poland” Scholarship (2015 and 2025), Prize of Ministry of Culture and National Heritage (2014), Ministry of Science and Higher Education Scholarship, two times Pro Polonia Society Scholarship as well as several university scholarships: Rector’s scholarships, Scholarships for Young Researcher as well as the Creative Award, granted for achievements in the field of artistic creation as well as for the promotion and protection of culture.
+He is a two-time scholarship holder of the “Young Poland” programme, as well as a prizewinner of the Award of the Minister of Culture and National Heritage and of scholarships of the Minister of Science and Higher Education and the Pro Polonia Association.
+He was awarded the “Meritorious for Polish Culture” distinction as well as the Creative Award, granted for achievements in the field of artistic creation as well as for the promotion and protection of culture.

 As a professor, Mr. Karałow educates young artists at the Chopin University of Music and at master classes in Poland and abroad.
 He has been honing his skills at many renowned courses in Oxford, Montreal, Graz, Barcelona, Valencia, Radziejowice under the supervision of such masters as Beat Furrer, Joëlle Léandre, Dieter Ammann, Stefano Gervasoni, Zygmunt Krauze, Arie Vardi, Boris Petrushansky, Pavel Gililov, or Gary Graffman.